 Part-time Work for International Students

-Part-time jobs are a great way to earn extra money and help cover living costs, as major cities in New Zealand can be quite expensive.
-Luckily, international students with a valid student visa are allowed to work part-time while studying.
+Part-time jobs can help students earn extra money toward their living costs.
+Eligible international students with a valid student visa may be allowed to work part-time while studying.
+Your visa conditions determine whether you can work.

-We hope you found this article on the best cities to study in New Zealand for international students informative and helpful.
-To know more information like this, check out the NZ Study Guide and Available Programs for International Students!
+We hope you found this article on the costs of studying and living in New Zealand for international students informative and helpful.
+For more information, check out the NZ Study Guide and Available Programs for International Students!